sumit2011/sumit2011.github.io/single_linked_list/index.md

 ```

 ### 4.2 Deletion from End
-To delete the last node, make a `temp` node traverse the list until you reach the second-to-last node.
-Then, you can set the next pointer of the second-to-last node to null, effectively removing the last node from the list.
+To delete the last `node`, make a `temp` node traverse the list until you reach the second-to-last node.
+Set the `temp` to the last `node` of the list.
+Then, you can set the next pointer of the second-to-last `node` to `null`.
+Now free the `temp`.
 ```c
 // deletion at end
 void deleteatEnd()